Ipoh Street Art & Mural Art In Ipoh

 Mural Arts Lane In Ipoh New Town – Photo by Travelswithsun

-Almost every wall in this long stretch of alleyway has some colorful mural on it!
+Almost every wall in these back alleys has a mural on it!

 Colorful Murals At Mural Arts Lane In Ipoh